 Don’t write tannins off just yet though.
 Even the bitterness isn’t entirely bad, as this adds a depth of flavor to your drinks.
 Tannins may even be good for you.
 They come with some risks, true, but for most people the potential benefits far outweigh these risks.

-Tannin Rich Foods And Drinks
+Tannin Rich Foods And Drinks (With Pictures!)

 Black tea is one of the richest sources of tannins.
 This shouldn’t be surprising, given that black tea has such a strong bitter flavor.